Syria jets bombard rebel targets on airport road

 “I don’t know whether the shelling has succeeded in pushing back the FSA (rebels) - experience shows that they return very quickly anyway,” the diplomat said.
 “We seem to be entering a decisive phase of the Damascus offensive.”

-Global hacking network Anonymous accused Syria’s government of blocking communications to silence critics and said it would respond by attacking Syrian government websites around the world.
+Global hacking network Anonymous said it would shut down Syrian government websites around the world in response to a move it said was aimed at silencing Assad’s critics.

-“As we discovered in Egypt, where the dictator (Hosni) Mubarak did something similar - this is not damage that can be easily or quickly repaired,” Anonymous said, referring to an Internet outage during the 2011 uprising in Egypt.
+“As we discovered in Egypt, where the dictator (Hosni) Mubarak did something similar - this is not damage that can be easily or quickly repaired,” it said, referring to an Internet outage during the early days of the 2011 uprising in Egypt.

 French foreign ministry spokesman Philippe Lalliot said the communications cut was of a matter of “extreme concern”.